Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/README.md

 Aliases and snippets for the Resolute SW5E server.
 This is an active work in progress for the Resolute SW5E server.

-Some of this are updates of R to the Ichie's work, that is out of date.
-Some of this is my won work.
+Some of this are updates of R to the Ichie's work, that is either out of date, or copied over so we don't have multiple collections for the same thing.
+Some of this is my own work.

 You can view the source code for these (plus some of my scratch work) on my [GitHub](https://github.com/Corvux89/Corvux-Avrae-Aliases).